red-kite-solutions/stalker/CONTRIBUTING.md

 ### Create personal configuration

-By default, stalker uses the variables from _[devspace.base.yaml](./devspace.base.yaml)_.
-For Stalker to work properly though, you must first create a copy of the _[devspace.dev.yaml.template](./devspace.dev.yaml.template)_ and name it _devspace.dev.yaml_.
+By default, Stalker uses the variables from _[devspace.base.yaml](./devspace.base.yaml)_.
+To ensure smooth functioning, you must first create a copy of the _[devspace.dev.yaml.template](./devspace.dev.yaml.template)_ and rename it as _devspace.dev.yaml_.
 This file will hold your personal configurations.
 Any variables defined in this file will override the ones found in _devspace.base.yaml_.

-For instance , overwriting the `FM_ENVIRONMENT` variable with the value `dev` instead of the default `prod` will create a default account with the following credentials at startup.
+For instance, overwriting the `FM_ENVIRONMENT` variable with the value `dev` instead of the default `prod` will create a default account with the following credentials at startup.

 ### 2. Run stalker